asahi417/tner/README.md

 Words tagged with O are outside of named entities and the I-XXX tag is used for words inside a named entity of type XXX.
 Whenever two entities of type XXX are immediately next to each other, the first word of the second entity will be tagged B-XXX in order to show that it starts another entity.
-The custom dataset should has `train.txt` and `valid.txt` file in a same folder.
+The custom dataset should have `train.txt` and `valid.txt` files in a same folder.
 Please take a look [sample custom data](https://github.com/asahi417/tner/tree/master/examples/custom_dataset_sample).